gejames/infoblox_networks/README.md

         networkaddr: "{{ lookup('nios_next_network', parent_container, cidr=cidr, provider=nios_provider) }}"
 ```

-You can create the network with the nios_network module, but at this time the module does not support assiging the network to a grid member.
+You can create the network with the nios_network module, but at this time the module does not support assigning the network to a grid member.
 For that, we need to use the InfoBlox API and use the ansible uri module to make the change.

 We will use a jinja2 template to create the json file necessary to affect our change.